checkeverything.ch

 5. Choose a reputable shop with clear warranty terms

-• AppleCare+ and Samsung Care+ worth it for accident-prone users
+• AppleCare+ and Samsung Care+ pay off for accident-prone users

-• Not worth it for careful users with protective habits
+• Less compelling for careful users with protective habits

 • Third-party repairs for out-of-warranty devices